 It is high on my bucket list to relocate to Europe and after a year of research, I decided that Portugal was the best possible choice.
 When friends asked, why Portugal?
 My answer was food, wine, and weather.
 Also, the cost of living is much lower and, to make residence there is a lot easier than most European countries.
 So, I decided, we need to plan a trip.
-Again, sounds so simple, until you start to consider the cost of a trip like this from BFE USA.
+Again, sounds so simple until you start to consider the cost of a trip like this from BFE USA.
 How shall we pay for this, I asked myself?
-With our good looks?!
-Oh, yeah, those left the building a long time ago!
-As my Dad used to say, I wish I was born rich instead of good looking!
+With our good looks?
+Oh, yeah, those left the building a long time ago.
+As my Dad used to say, I wish I was born rich instead of good-looking.

 I was a professional harpist in L.A. for ten years, and have played professionally off and on since then.
 However, in the past several years, I have done maybe, two or three gigs total.
 As much as I loved my gold 23, Lyon & Healy concert harp, it was just collecting dust in our house.
-After much agonizing, waffling, and false starts, I walked into the wine shop where I work and announced, to no one in particular, “I’m selling my harp”.
+After much agonizing, waffling, and false starts, I walked into the wine shop where I work and announced, to no one in particular, “I’m selling my harp.”
 Now, selling a gold concert harp is no small endeavor.
 Replacement value is in the neighborhood of $53,000.
 The market value for mine was about $20,000.
 This could take some time.
-But here is the crazy thing, one of my co-workers knew a customer of the store who might be interested, one Eddie Roberts, a Welsh jazz guitar player who is a successful gigging musician and has always wanted a harp like mine.
+But here is the crazy thing, one of my co-workers knew a customer of the store who might be interested.
+Enter Eddie Roberts, a Welsh jazz guitar player who is a successful gigging musician and has always wanted a harp like mine.
 Victor asked me to text him the info on the harp, which I did, and he sent it on to Eddie.
-Long story short, the deal was done in a matter of a couple of days and concluded shortly thereafter.
+Long story short, the deal was done in a matter of days and concluded shortly thereafter.
 This is a testament to the power of intention, I’ll say.
-It was nothing short of a small miracle that I sold my harp so easily and, I took it as a green light from the universe to start packing my bags and planning our little trip.
+It was nothing short of a small miracle that I sold my harp so easily and quickly.
+I took it as a green light from the universe to start packing my bags and planning our little trip.